-- We have built in revision weeks throughout the course to help you catch up. - We have also added an extra period of study time at the end of the course to allow you to continue your studies if you have not completed the qualification within the timetabled part of the course.
-This will see you through to a further 2 sets of exams which gives flexibility for those requiring extra time to complete or to facilitate re-sits. - There will also be the option to pay and register for extended access to the online materials for another 8 months should you need it, to help you complete your exams (provided you have sat the Unit 1 exam, and you are more than halfway through Unit 2). - In certain situations, you may be able to apply to defer your studies to a future intake.
+- We have built in revision weeks and breaks throughout the course to help you catch up. - We have also added an extra period of study time at the end of the course to allow you to continue your studies if you have not completed the qualification within the timetabled part of the course.
+This will see you through to a further 2 sets of exams which gives flexibility for those requiring extra time to complete or to facilitate resits. - There will also be the option to pay and register for extended access to the online materials should you require access beyond August 2027, to help you complete your exams.
+In certain situations, you may be able to apply to defer your studies to a future intake.
 Please see the full Terms and Conditions for more details.